Melanin is a skin pigment. It occurs in both humans and animals, and is what makes hair, skin, and eyes appear darker.

 Vitamin E is an important vitamin for skin health.
 It’s also an antioxidant and could possibly boost melanin levels.

 You can get more vitamin E by taking a supplement or by eating more vitamin E–rich foods like vegetables, grains, seeds, and nuts.

 Like vitamins A and E, vitamin C is an antioxidant.
+Vitamin C is needed for healthy mucous membranes.
 It may also have some impact on melanin production and skin protection.

 There aren’t any studies that prove vitamin C increases melanin production.
 However, anecdotal evidence suggests vitamin C might increase melanin levels.

 Eating vitamin C–rich foods like citrus, berries, and leafy green vegetables may optimize melanin production.
 Taking a vitamin C supplement may help as well.